Teaching

 Workshops

-Introduction to R and modern workflow
+Introduction to R and modern workflow Description

 This course is designed for incoming graduate students.
 It focuses on foundational R programming skills, emphasizing reproducible workflows and best practices for data analysis in the social sciences.
 Each session is approximately 3 hours and includes lectures, in-class exercises, and take-home problem sets with solutions.